 Sector: Public practice

 Robyn is a partner in the specialist Restructuring Turnaround and Insolvency firm Brooke Bird.
-In addition to serving on the Victorian Divisional Council she was until November 2016 a member of the Victorian Public Practitioners Committee.
+In addition to serving on the Victorian Divisional Council Robyn joined the CPA board in October 2017.
+Robyn’s commitment to CPA and to its members has seen her serve on a number of committees and advisory boards for more than 29 years of membership.
+She was until November 2016 a member of the Victorian Public Practitioners Committee.
 In 2015 after being nominated by CPA Australia and CAANZ she became a member of the accounting professions global body IFAC’s SMP Committee.

 The IFAC SMP Committee is charged with providing strategic input on IFAC’s activities to support and represent the interest of professional accountants who work in small and medium practices worldwide.
 Robyn is a past President of the Australian Restructuring Insolvency Turnaround Association (ARITA) and continues to sit on the ARITA board.
 In this role she is responsible for the liaison between CPA Australia and ARITA.
 She has a strong record in setting strategic directions, shaping law reform and ensuring high industry standards.